elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 Since any message, including the ones sent via `send/2`, go to `handle_info/2`, there is a chance unexpected messages will arrive to the server.
 Therefore, if we don't define the catch-all clause, those messages could cause our registry to crash, because no clause would match.
 We don't need to worry about such cases for `handle_call/3` and `handle_cast/2` though.
 Calls and casts are only done via the `GenServer` API, so an unknown message is quite likely a developer mistake.

+To help developers remember the differences between call, cast and info, the supported return values and more, we have a tiny [GenServer cheat sheet](https://raw.githubusercontent.com/elixir-lang/elixir-lang.github.com/master/cheat-sheet.pdf), and it comes with `tex`/`tikz` source.

 ## Monitors or links?

 We have previously learned about links in the [Process chapter](/getting-started/processes.html).
 Now, with the registry complete, you may be wondering: when should we use monitors and when should we use links?